AviatrixSystems/Controller-HA-for-AWS/README.md

 17. Click on Create.

 18. Wait for status to change to `CREATE_COMPLETE`.
-If fails, debug or contact Riverbed support.
+If fails, debug or contact Aviatrix support.

 19. Enjoy!
 You are welcome!